09 Feb 2019

 Adobe also sells Photoshop Elements as a non-cloud application for $70 one-time.)

 Similar deal for Adobe Acrobat..
-Acrobat Pro DC rents for $179/yr for the rest of your life, for 2 users.
+Acrobat Pro DC rents for $179/yr, for 2 users.

-(Acrobat XI Pro may still work on Mojave.)
+(Acrobat XI Pro appears to still work on Mojave.)

 You might be able to buy a lifetime copy for $449, but websites don't say how many computers are covered.